Grimwade Conservation Services is proud to present a free public symposium on the collection and conservation of early Australian Maps.

 Do you have a program with speaker abstracts?

-A full program featuring speaker abstracts will be released on 15 June 2023 on this website.
+A full program featuring speaker abstracts can be found here.
 Symposium attendees will receive a copy of the symposium program on the day.

 Have a question about the symposium?
 Get in touch.Contact us